xinzhan/core-services.en/help/interface/cookies/cookies-first-party.md

 * The Experience Platform ID Service.
 The ID Service can set the cookie in the first-party context using JavaScript.
 * DNS entries on your companies DNS server.
-* If your site has secure pages using the `https://` protocol and you are not using the Experience Platform ID Service, you can work with Adobe to obtain an SSL certificate in order to implement first-party cookies
+* If your site has secure pages using the `https:` protocol and you are not using the Experience Platform ID Service, you can work with Adobe to obtain an SSL certificate in order to implement first-party cookies

 The SSL certificate issuance process can often be confusing and time consuming.
 As a result, Adobe established a partnership with DigiCert, an industry leading Certificate Authority (CA), and developed an integrated process by which the purchase and management of these certificates is automated.